canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ```
 docker build -t registry.gitlab.com/<YOUR_USERNAME>/gitlabregistries .
 ```
-Before we can push to the repository we need to login:
+Before you can push to the repository you need to login to docker:
 ```
 docker login registry.gitlab.com -u <USERNAME>
 ```